 There are ways to mitigate sequence-of-returns risk in retirement.

 - The Canadian government will help out in years of poor returns when investments are held in taxable accounts.
 The capital losses can be claimed against prior year's capital gains, and their taxes recovered.
 That cheque may be big enough to fund a year's expenses.

 - You can maintain a near-cash account from which to draw your living expenses without triggering sequence-of-returns risk.
 You top up this fund after years of high stock market returns, and draw it down in years of losses.

 - Everyone agrees that reducing your spending in years of poor return - flexible draws - adds safety.
-You are only guaranteed to not run out of money if your withdrawals vary with the changing value of your assets.
-You trade off the risk of running out of money against the pain of a variable standard of living.
+You are guaranteed to never run out of money if your $ withdrawals vary with the changing value of your assets (eg. at a set %).
+You trade off the certainty of some available cash against the pain of a variable standard of living.
 The riskiness of your portfolio determines both.